 If your child is on a relay for preliminaries, but has not qualified in individual events, then they can swim at “B” Champs.
 However, if you have qualified for only one individual event and are hoping to achieve another, you can swim “B” Champs.
 However, you risk forfeiting your existing qualifying time.
 In order to keep that individual qualifier, you would have to re-qualify at “B”champs.
 This is usually discouraged.

 Most Year TL brings home the “Loud and Proud” award.
 This award is given to the team with the most spirit.
 Being the recipients of this prize has been a great source of pride for our team.
-Even if your swimmer is not swimming at “B” champs, we encourage your swimmer to attend, or to catch a ride with another swimmer who is racing.
+Even if your swimmer is not swimming at “B” champs, we encourage you and your swimmer to attend, or to catch a ride with another swimmer who is racing.
 This is a great way to encourage those that are swimming.

 Girls/Boys Preliminaries (Prelims)